apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**In new interview, Giannis Antetokounmpo says he wants to see championship-level commitment from Bucks before re-signing**
+**Dune fans bemused by Warner Bros' decision to delay Part 2**

-You can read more about it [here](https://www.jsonline.com/story/sports/nba/bucks/2023/08/24/giannis-antetokounmpo-wants-nba-championship-commitment-from-bucks/70674343007/).
+You can read more about it [here](https://www.independent.co.uk/arts-entertainment/films/news/dune-part-2-movie-delay-b2399278.html).

 ## Requirements
 - Python 3.8